arunsupe/semantic-grep/Readme.md

 # use it like so:
 # curl -s 'https://www.gutenberg.org/cache/epub/17989/pg17989.txt' \
-#    | sgrep -C 2 -n -threshold 0.55 \
+#    | w2vgrep -C 2 -n -threshold 0.55 \
 #           -model_path model_processing_utils/cc.fr.300.bin 'château'
 ```

 ### Roll your own:
 Alternatively, you can use pre-trained models (like Google's Word2Vec) or train your own using tools like gensim.
 Note though that there does not seem to be a standardized binary format (google's is different to facebook's fasttext or gensim's default _save()_).
-For `sgrep`, because efficiently loading the large model is key for performance, I have elected to keep the simplest format.
+For `w2vgrep`, because efficiently loading the large model is key for performance, I have elected to keep the simplest format.

 ## A word about performance of the different embedding models